-AAFP Sustains Fight to Reduce Administrative Burden for Family Medicine
+AAFP Sustains Fight to Reduce Administrative Complexity for Family Medicine

-The AAFP recently ramped up efforts calling for an immediate reduction in the regulatory and administrative requirements family physicians and practices must comply with on a daily basis.
-These burdens range from onerous documentation guidelines to cumbersome prior authorization criteria and the unrelenting frustrations associated with electronic health records.
-Among the AAFP’s activities:
+The AAFP continues efforts calling for an immediate reduction in the regulatory and administrative requirements family physicians and practices must comply with on a daily basis.
+These complexities range from onerous documentation guidelines to cumbersome prior authorization criteria and the unrelenting frustrations associated with electronic health records.

 - Prior Authorizations

 - Electronic Health Record Documentation

 Prior authorizations top the list of physician complaints about administrative complexity.
 On January 25, 2017, the AAFP and a coalition of 16 other medical organizations called for the reform of prior authorization and utilization management requirements that bog down physicians and impede patient care.
 Through its "Prior Authorization and Utilization Management Reform Principles(www.ama-assn.org)," the coalition is "urging health insurers and others to apply the reform principles and streamline requirements, lengthy assessments and inconsistent rules in current prior authorization programs."
 The 19 principles address prior authorizations as they apply to the following areas:

 - Clinical validity

 - Continuity of care

 - Timely access and administrative efficiency